LiaScript/docs/README.md

 ## Fun with Tables

     --{{0}}--
-As already mentioned, tables cannot only be interpreted as structural elements within a Markdown document, but also as datasets.
-In fact, there is little difference between a diagram and collection of values.
+As previously noted, tables serve not only as structural elements within a Markdown document but also as datasets.
+In essence, there's minimal distinction between a diagram and a collection of values.

       9 |                                       (* dots)